or Call 03 9557 9113

 Most people agree that shopping can be fun — but an out-of-control shopping habit is something that requires treatment.
 If you have a problem with binge shopping, you know it has to stop.
 Although people often joke about being shopaholics, this harmful compulsion can take a toll on your finances and relationships.

 The good news is that you can take back control.

-The experienced therapists at Bayside Psychotherapy are trained in a range of methodologies that can help you overcome Compulsive Buying Disorder, also known as “oniomania”.
+The experienced therapists at Bayside Psychotherapy are trained in a range of methodologies that may help you overcome Compulsive Buying Disorder, also known as “oniomania”.
 Our counsellors can put together a personalised treatment plan for you using a combination of NLP, hypnotherapy, Buddhist psychotherapy, dream interpretation, mindfulness therapy, group therapy, and other counselling methods.
 We also offer online counselling for those who are not local to our clinic or for those who prefer to be treated from the comfort of their own home.

 If you’ve started looking into treatment options, you probably already know it’s time to take control of your shopping addiction.
 Give us a call on (03) 9557 9113 or use our contact form to find out how we can help you.

 Well-intentioned family and friends often tell people with a shopping addiction that they simply need to budget better, or hide their credit cards.
 But this diminishes the seriousness of the compulsion.
 At Bayside Psychotherapy, we understand the that the problem lies deeper than simple acquisitiveness — and that will power alone is rarely effective in the long term.

 Symptoms of binge shopping can include:

 - Shopping to make yourself feel better when you’re depressed